microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/groupsettingtemplate_list.md

+---
+title: "List groupSettingTemplates"
+description: "Group setting templates represents a set of templates  from which group settings may be created and used within a tenant.
+This operation retrieves the list of available groupSettingTemplates objects."
+---

 # List groupSettingTemplates

 Group setting templates represents a set of templates  from which group settings may be created and used within a tenant.
 This operation retrieves the list of available groupSettingTemplates objects.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |